Awadje/100-days-of-code-2/log.md

 **Thoughts:** A lot of console logging to create the data structure I had in mind.
 Implementing the tags on Gatsby required more time than expected and will continue with that Tomorrow! :metal:

 **Link(s) to work**: [Michael's Gatsby Blog](https://michaelawad.io/)

+### Day 3: August 13, 2019

+**Today's Progress**: Finalized the implementation of the tagging system on my Gatsby blog and experimented with some styling options, just plain CSS and styled components.
+Obviously it needs some more styling, but that's for tomorrow.

+**Thoughts:** Really nice to have finalized the tagging system.
+For the styling I think I'll go with styled components.
+Just feels more natural in React. :metal:

+**Link(s) to work**: [Michael's Gatsby Blog](https://michaelawad.io/)